bitwarden/help/_articles/organizations/event-logs.md

 ## Where can I access event logs?

-Inside the Web Vault  navigate to your Organization > Tools > Event logs.
+Inside the Web Vault  navigate to your Organization &#8594; Manage &#8594; Event logs.

 You can search for up to 30 days of log events that scroll continuously.